-How to Enable or Disable Pop-up Descriptions in Windows 11
+How to Enable or Disable Pop-up Tips Description in File Explorer on Windows 11

 Why: You may want to turn these off to make your desktop look cleaner or turn them on to see file details quickly without opening folders.